theFox6/journal_modpack/api.md

   *playerName: name of the player
   *count: the number of times this target / trigger was triggered
   *target: name of the node or item, for "dig", "place", etc.
+  *tool: the item the player wielded, for "dig", "punchnode", etc.
   *current_count: the count of items as additional info to target
 *is_active(playerName): a function that returns whether this trigger is active, true or nil (not given) for always active
 *target: name of the node or item that should trigger this event, only for "dig", "place", etc., false or nil (not given) for no specific target

-'journal.triggers.get_count(name,data)'
+*tool: name of the tool or item that should trigger this event, only for "punchplayer", "punchnode", etc., false or nil (not given) for no specific tool

+'journal.triggers.get_count(id,playerName)'
-get the number of times something was triggered
+get the number of times a counter was called
+id: name of the counter, for example: "journal:counterWood"
+playerName: the name of the player who this was counted for

+'journal.triggers.register_counter(id,trigger,target,tool)'
+register a counter for counting a triggered event
-name: name of the trigger, for example: "dig"
+id: name of the counter, has to follow the same conventions as itemstrings for example: "journal:test"
+trigger: name of the trigger that should be counted
-data: the trigger data containing playerName (name of the player) and target (name of the node or item, only for "dig", "place", etc.)
+target: name of the node or item, for "dig", "place", etc., if false or nil (not given) the target will be ignored

-'journal.triggers.register_trigger(name,hasTarget)'
+tool: name of the tool or item the player used, for "dig", "punchplayer", etc., if false or nil (not given) the tool will be ignored

+'journal.triggers.register_trigger(name)'
 prepare a trigger
 name: name of the trigger, for example: "craft"
-hasTarget: whether the trigger should have a target like "default:wood", (for join: false, for place: true)

 'journal.triggers.run_callbacks(trigger, data)'
 run the callbacks for a trigger (trigger the event)
 trigger: name of the trigger, for example: "die"
-data: the trigger data containing playerName (name of the player) and target (name of the node or item, only for "craft", "eat", etc.)
+data: the trigger data containing:
+  *playerName: name of the player
+  *target: name of the node or item
+  *tool: the item the player wielded
+  *current_count: the count of items as additional info to target

 # formspec